-$$BEy = (EGy - EGbaseline) \times EFy$$ (2)
+$BEy = (EGy - EGbaseline) \times EFy)$

 The baseline emission factor (EFy) is calculated through the Combined Margin (CM) method, that is a way to weight the contribution from the operation of existing thermal power plants and the contribution from the addition of new thermal power plants to the system, through the operating margin (OM) and the build margin (BM) factors respectively.
+EGy is estimated as 30,543 MWh of energy per year.
+For the leap year 2012, the amount of energy will sum up to 30,626 MWh.
+Since this project does not include modified or retrofit facilities, EGbaseline is equal to zero.

-The "Tool to calculate the emission factor for an electricity system" version 01 indicates that the emission factor of the grid is determined by the following steps after the identification of the relevant electric power system, and the selection of an operating margin (OM) method:
+The "Tool to calculate the emission factor for an electricity system" version 01.1 indicates that the emission factor of the grid is determined by the following six steps: